matthewjf/matthewjf.github.io/_posts/2018-05-29-service-discovery-with-zeroconf.markdown

 ## Takeaways

 I initially liked the idea of running everything locally because of fewer security concerns and faster response times.
 If the only devices you need to connect are Apple and Linux devices, no problem.
 When you start mixing in Windows and Android, things can get a bit messier.
-Unfortunately, there's silver bullet to this problem.
+Unfortunately, I couldn't find a silver bullet to this problem before moving to a different setup.

 ### Additional Info